Data-Driven Decision Making

 Goodhart’s Law reminds us that focusing too much on metrics alone can miss the mark.
 To reduce churn, support teams should prioritise outcomes that enhance the customer’s experience.
 By measuring total resolution time, gathering genuine feedback, and fostering continuous improvement, companies can provide support that not only meets but exceeds expectations.

 Goodhart’s Law warns against focusing too much on metrics alone.
-This post explores how customer support teams can reduce churn by prioritising user satisfaction and continuously improving the support experience.
+This post explores how customer service teams can reduce churn by prioritising user satisfaction and continuously improving the support experience.